 FAQ

-Q: Why would people need another processor?
+Q: Why do we need a new processor?

-2. Freedom to innovate in performance and functionalities without being encumbered to an old ISA
+2. Freedom to innovate in performance and functionalities without being encumbered to an old ISA with out-of-date features.

 3. Ability to cater to the computational needs of multiple application domains.